Expensify/Bedrock/docs/jobs.md

    * *delay* - The optional retry delay in seconds.
    * *nextRun* - The optional retry time in `YYYY-MM-DD HH:MM:SS` format.
    * *name* - The optional new job name.
-   * *data* - The optional, strict JSON object from the worker.
+   * *data* - The optional JSON object from the worker.
    * *jobPriority* - The optional new priority.
    * *ignoreRepeat* - Ignores the repeat rule when this optional field is true.
    * *expectedData* - The optional, decoded *expectedDataBase64* string.